 A specialized jewelry insurance policy provides comprehensive coverage.
 This includes coverage against scenarios—like mysterious disappearance (or unexplained loss)—that may not be covered by standard homeowners or renters insurance or by warranties.

 How much does jewelry insurance cost?

-Rates depend on where you live.
+Jewelry insurance rates depend on where you live.
 But for most people, jewelry insurance will cost 1-2% of the value of your jewelry.
-For example, a $5,000 engagement ring could cost as little as $50 per year to insure.
+For example, a $5,000 engagement ring could cost as little as $50 per year for engagement ring insurance.

 Is jewelry insurance worth it?

 That's a personal choice.
 Ask yourself these questions to help you decide if jewelry insurance is right for you.

 - If your jewelry was lost, damaged, or stolen, would you want it repaired or replaced?